JohnSundell/Unbox/README.md

 It also supports `Arrays` and `Dictionaries` that contain nested unboxable types, as you can see in the **Advanced example** above (where an array of the unboxable `Astronaut` struct is being unboxed).

-Finally, it also supports `NSURL` through the use of a transformer.
+Finally, it also supports `NSURL` through the use of a transformer, and `NSDate` by using any `NSDateFormatter`.

 ### Transformations